BellGasp/ember-table-data/README.md

 ```

 ##### Dropdown filters
-For filter that require a dropdown (for a belongsTo relationships for example), you must provide additional properties:
+For filter that require a dropdown (for a belongsTo relationships for example), you must provide additional properties.

 | Properties | Default Value | Type | Description |
 |---|:-------------:|:------:|:-------------:|
 | data | null | array / function returning an array | Represents options to show in the dropdown |